 COVID-19 is a designated disease of public health significance (O. Reg.
 135/18) and thus confirmed and suspected cases of COVID-19 are reportable to the local public health unit under the Health Protection and Promotion Act (HPPA).
-Homes must notify the local public health unit of all confirmed and probable cases of COVID-19 as soon as possible.
+Homes must notify the local public health unit of all confirmed and probable resident cases of COVID-19 as soon as possible, as well as outbreak-related staff and visitor cases, as per the outbreak definition found in the COVID-19 Guidance: Long-Term Care Homes, Retirement Homes, and other Congregate Living Settings for Public Health Units (PDF).